feedm3/hypem-resolver/README.md

 ```

 ## Contribute
-If you want to contribute make sure all tests pass.
-There are 3 possible commands to
+If you want to contribute make sure all tests pass and the test coverage is always over 90%.

-run the tests.
+There are 3 possible commands to run the tests.
 All will execute the same tests.

-The basic command will run all tests and also generate a cover report (under '/coverage')
+The basic command will run all tests and also generate a cover report (under '/coverage').
-.

 `npm test`

 To run the test on a windows machine use the following command.
 It does the same thing as the